 Younger people whose risk of alcohol-related harms is particularly high, are especially responsive to changes in alcohol prices and other changes to the environment.
 Increased alcohol prices have been shown to:

-Price based strategies has some of the highest evidence for effectiveness in reducing harm as well as restrictions on hours and day of sale and enforcement of laws on youth drinking 5.
+Price based strategies can be highly effective in reducing harm, as well as restrictions on hours and day of sale and enforcement of laws on youth drinking 5.

-Promotion by alcohol brands, including their media and advertising campaigns, positions alcohol use as normal behaviour for both adults and young people 6.
+Promotion by alcohol manufacturers and retails, including their advertising campaigns, positions alcohol use as normal behaviour for both adults and young people 6.
 The content of their ads, where they are shown and how often they are seen can impact on attitudes and behaviours of teenagers towards alcohol.
 By forming a favourable attitude, alcohol promotion can increase the likelihood that adolescents will start to use alcohol, and to drink more if they already drink alcohol.
-7
+7.

 The Alcohol Programs Team, Public Health Advocacy Institute of WA has a resource detailing the role of promotion on young people.
 Below is an excerpt from this brochure: